-There are many details which influence how a website appears and functions, and the presentation of a web page includes converting it to a user-friendly format.
-One of the primary methods is Cascading Style Sheets (CSS), a language which helps detail how a website is presented in the browser, and influences factors such as colors, fonts, and layout.
+There are many details that influence how a website appears and functions, and the web design of a web page includes converting it to a user-friendly format.
+One of the primary methods is Cascading Style Sheets (CSS), a language that helps detail how a website is presented in the browser, and influences factors such as colours, fonts, and layout.

 CSS offers a variety of benefits to web designers and developers, and works with HTML to manage the appearance of multiple pages, providing an efficient way to save time and ensure consistency.
 Read on for more information about CSS, its history and features, and how it affects web design today.

 When the World Wide Web was first created, there was no CSS or any real options for styling a website.
 CSS stood out in comparison to its early competitors because it was far simpler to use, and because it allowed for multiple style sheets (hence the name).
 Initially, CSS was unpopular because web pages would crash in browsers that couldn’t properly support it, but as more users became aware of its versatility, it began to gain prominence.

 Computers and browsers communicate by using language.
 Using what’s known as declarative programming, which means when HTML tells a browser how to render a page, CSS overrides a browser’s default formatting and provides new rules and an outline that influences how a page is rendered.
 It can also make the style of multiple web pages conform to a singular style with minimal code, a useful feature for students in web design courses.